MigangalWork/nexusml/docs/user-quickstart-g.md

 ### Response

-You will reciece the file data, including the URL where you will have to upload your file.
+You will receive the file data in response, including the URL where you need to upload your file.
+Use this URL to POST the actual file for storage.
 ```json
 {
   "created_at": "<string>",